 This a common, and admittedly an obvious, reason to replace your tyres.
 Low tread means that your tyres aren’t gripping the road efficiently enough.
 In wintry conditions, the last thing you want is bald tyres; even with good brakes, it can be near impossible to bring your car to an immediate stop if needed.
 Add snow on top of that, you have a real recipe for disaster.

 A good way to evaluate the tread of your tyres is to use the “penny test.”
 As you probably guessed, the only tool you’ll need for the test is a penny.
 If your tread at least reaches good ole Lincoln’s head, you’re good to go!
-Alternatively, you can bring your car to a mechanic you trust to assess the depth of your tyre tread; there’s no harm in getting a professional opinion.
+Alternatively, you can bring your car to a mechanic or we buy damaged cars, so you can trust the assessment of the depth of your tyre tread; there’s no harm in getting a professional opinion.

 Dry rot is a quiet tyre killer that doesn’t get as much as attention as other adverse tyre conditions.
 Dry rot is typically an age factor; it happens when the tyre has grown old and loses its elasticity.
 With all the new technology put into tyre designing, nowadays you’ll often find that you’ll need to replace your tyres simply because they have reached “retirement” versus having low tread.